 - Generally, the Witch Hunters of the Church of the Eternal Fire are presented as brutal, murderous fanatics.
 But the group that Tamara joins immediately agree to help her rescue Anna from the Crones.
 They don't ask for anything, either; rescuing an innocent life from evil witches and horrible monsters is all they care about.
 As self-righteous and cruel as the Novigrad chapter is, the Oxenfurt chapter of the Witch Hunters has some decent folk among them.

 - Outside of Oxenfurt, Geralt can get a job from an old woman who believes a werewolf has made off with her chickens.
-Following the footprints leads to a small camp of children, orphaned by the war.
+Following the footprints leads to a small camp of children with wolves'-paw boots, orphaned by the war.
 After a brief talk with them, Geralt will go back to the woman and tell her it was the kids, and can convince her to take them in.
 She'll tell you she'll think about it.
 If you go back later, she does.

 - Geralt might encounter an old woman in Velen who asks that he banish the ghost of her husband by putting her wedding ring on his grave.
 Once you do, you return to her home in the village... and discover the woman herself was a ghost who wanted to offer forgiveness to her husband, whom she scorned after learning he'd had a string of lovers, and be returned to him in death.
 After dealing with so many tortured and enraged spirits who died in sorrow, regret, betrayal, grief or despair, encountering a pair of totally non-malicious ghosts reminds you that even in this world, people can still live well and die peacefully.